psganesh/TestNotes/AWS_Notes.md

     - Reserved Instance
       - contract with AWS, 1 or 3 years terms reserve - significant discount on the hourly charge
       - steady state or predictable usage appl, reserved capacity
-      - Standard RIs (upto 75% off ondemand), Convertible RIs (upto 50%) - change reservations, Scheduled RIs (within timewindow, requires for a day/week/month, eg: every weekend / friday)
+      - Standard RIs (up-to 75% off on-demand), Convertible RIs (up-to 50%) - change reservations, Scheduled RIs (within timewindow, requires for a day/week/month, eg: every weekend / friday)
     - Spot Instance
       - to bid price (assume, share market price variation) - greater saving if flexible start & end times (eg: 4am on sunday morning)
-      - eg. Bid at 100$. if spot price goes down to 90$ then no issue (provisioned). if 110$ then those instances will be terminated.
+      - e.g. Bid at 100$. if spot price goes down to 90$ then no issue (provisioned). if 110$ then those instances will be terminated.
       - If amazon terminates the instance (bid range), you don’t have to pay (not charged for partial hour)
       - If you terminate the instance, you will be charged for the complete hour in which the instance ran.
     - Dedicated Hosts
       - physical EC2 dedicated for use. use existing software licenses.
       - not support multi-tenancy or cloud deployments
-      - can be purchased on Demand (hourly), as reservation (upt 70% off ondemand)
+      - can be purchased on Demand (hourly), as reservation (up-to 70% off on-demand)
   - EC2 Instance Types
     - FIGHT_DR_MC_PX !!!!!!!!!!
       - F -> Field Programmable Gate Array (FPGA) => Genomics research, Financial analytics, real time video processing, big date & etc